cep21/geneticsort/post.md

 }
 ```

-Rather than relying on the global random number generator, we can [inject](injection-link) the Random generator
+Rather than relying on the global random number generator, we can inject the random generator
 into our functions that need randomness, like mutation.

 ```go